 Note: The supported audio formats by iPod Classic include AAC (8-320 Kbps), MP3 (8-320 Kbps), Protected AAC (from the iTunes Store), Audible (types 2, 3, 4, AAX+ and AAX as well as Audible Enhanced Audio), MP3 VBR, WAV, Apple Lossless, and AIFF.

 - Tap on the “Convert” button to initiate the conversion process.
 Once it is completed, tap on “Explore Output File” to find the downloaded songs.
 At this point, you can proceed to Part 3 where you will sync Apple Music to iPod Classic using iTunes.
+After that, it is possible to share your songs with friends.

 Part 3.
 How to Sync Apple Music to iPod Classic Using iTunes